 To get a sense of what it's like to be a real paleontologist, stop by the Paleo Lab to observe the real-time processing of fossils fresh from the field.
 If you're lucky, you might even witness history being made as the Perot team has made several big discoveries within the doors of this very lab, including Nanuqsaurus hoglundi, the polar tyrannosaur that greets guests from atop the Paleo Lab.

-The Perot Museum is open Thursday to Saturday, 10 a.m. to 5 p.m.; and Sunday, 11 a.m. to 5 p.m.
+The Perot Museum is open Wednesday to Saturday, 10 a.m. to 5 p.m.; Monday 10 a.m. to 5 p.m.; and Sunday, 11 a.m. to 5 p.m.
 Tickets are $20 for adults (13-64), $13 for youth (2-12) and $18 for seniors (65+).
 Tickets must be purchased online before you visit and are based on timed entry to help follow COVID-19 capacity guidelines.
 For more COVID-19 information, including their health and safety guidelines and a list of exhibits currently closed, visit the museum's website.